10th January 2024|In Latest News, Divorce & Separation

 This is a common area for dispute where one party may have purchased the pet but the other argues“I took the lead in all other matters.
 I registered the pet, I’m on the microchip, it’s my details with the vet, etc.”

-These are all important factors that might work in your favour under certain circumstances, but that doesn’t establish legal ownership.
+These are all important factors that might work in your favour under certain circumstances.
+However, that doesn’t establish legal ownership.
 The legal owner is still the person who paid for the pet.

 What other things might work favourably for someone making a claim?